opulo-inc/docs/docs/openpnp/calibration/5-mm-per-pixel/index.md

     ![selecting n2 for control](images/select-n2.png)

-2. Click on the "Position Nozzle Over Location" button
+2. Click on the "Position the tool over the center of the location" button

     ![Position nozzle over camera](images/position-nozzle-over-camera.png)